List of Sliders characters: Diana Davis

 Diana Davis led a sheltered and doted life.
 She was chosen for Doctor Geiger project concerning his combine device.
 When the Quinns were merged she was there to explain to Rembrandt and Maggie what had happened to Quinn and Colon.
 She soon discovered what Doctor Geiger was really up too and helped Mallory and the Sliders stop his project before joining the Sliders in the attempt to split the two Quinns.

 Diana had a lot to adjust too when she began traveling with Rembrandt and Maggie.
 She had trouble working with a team, finding herself undefined by her ex-mentor, and the realization that Sliding would mean her life would often be in danger, a realization she came too after being introduced to the Kromaggs in a literal war zone.

 After the disappearances of Quinn and Colin, Diana was the one who would take over as the scientific expert.
 She often carried around a portable computing device that helped her to calculate and detect temporal disturbances.
 A skill that would prove essential in the maintenance of the timer, reviving Wade's Conscious Mind and getting off an asteroid suspended in hyperspace.
 Maggie claimed that since she had a woman to relate too, the scientific stuff was easier to understand.

 Diana went through some changes herself that got her to get over certain fears.
 She got over her fear of "The Darkness" after her brain died a few times when she was abducted to be a holographic NPC, and having her brain temporarily evolved after a lobotomy went wrong.

 After the Final Attempt to split the Quinns failed she elected to stay with the Sliders after Geiger showed them the way home, this would not happen though as she was present when Rembrandt made the dangerous attempt home.
-She remained stranded on The Seers world along with Maggie Becket and Mallory.
+She remained stranded on The Seers world along with Maggie Beckett and Mallory.